 Housing African Clawed Frogs

 environment.
 There are many variations in suggested tank size for these critters, but being a fairly large sized frog, African clawed frogs require some space.

-As a minimum, approximately 10 gallons per frog is a good rule of thumb to follow when setting up a tank for your amphibian.
+Ten gallons per frog is a good rule of thumb to follow when setting up a tank for your amphibian.

 While African clawed frogs do not need a land area, the water should only be about 12 inches deep so that the frog will be able to easily reach the surface, since they must breathe oxygen (a minimum of 6 inches is recommended to allow the frog room to maneuver).

-A gravel substrate can be used on the bottom of the tank but avoid small gravel to prevent accidental ingestion.
+A gravel substrate can be used on the bottom of the tank but avoid small gravel; you don't want your frog to ingest it.
 Use rocks, wood branches or logs, and flower pots to decorate the tank and provide hiding places (African clawed frogs with no place to hide may become stressed).

 Heat and Lighting

-African clawed frogs will take many kinds of foods, live or not.
-Many owners feed floating reptile or amphibian sticks with success due to the ease of use and availability.
+African clawed frogs will eat a variety of foods, live or not.
+Many owners feed floating reptile or amphibian sticks with success.
 While these sticks are typically well balanced, feeding a variety of food is still a good idea for your African clawed frog.